littxle/cloudcord/docs/examples/languages.rst

    - Include any keys that you want to override in your JSON file.

-3. Pass the language string into :meth:`~ezycord.bot.Bot` to set your language.
+3. Pass the language string into :meth:`~cloudcord.bot.Bot` to set your language.

 .. code-block:: python